rrfrequency/Basic-Portfolio/README.md

 # Basic-Portfolio
-My portfolio still in the works
+My attempt at a portfolio